mooinglemur/vlege/README.md

 About
 -----

 Vlege is a **Very Low-Effort Gallery Engine**, powering HTML image galleries based upon a native filesystem structure.
-Complicated server-side scripting languages and databases are eschewed in favor of basic HTML and JavaScript generated using Python scripts and a few helpful libraries.
+Complicated server-side scripting languages and databases are eschewed in favor of basic HTML and JavaScript generated using a simple Python script and some helpful libraries.

 Usage